 - 1999 – 2002 PageRank and onpage keywords

-- 2005 – 2009 PageRank, onpage, domain name and anchor text, diversity of linking domains, domain authority and topic modeling
+- 2005 – 2009 PageRank, on-page, domain name and anchor text, diversity of linking domains, domain authority and topic modelling.

 How will search engine ranking signals evolve in the future?